We are specialists in inheritance claim mediation and resolving contested will cases. Call our free legal helpline on 0808 139 1596

 We argued that Mr K did not have testamentary capacity and the later Will was therefore invalid.

-Although our client had no standing to bring an Inheritance Act claim against his step-father's estate we advised him that he could still make an inheritance claim against his mother's estate.
-Despite Mr K’s mother having died some years previous, probate was never granted in her estate because the assets transferred to her husband.
-Mr K was therefore still in time to bring a claim under the 1975 Act against his late mother’s estate.
+Although Mr K had no standing to bring an Inheritance Act claim against his step-father’s estate, we advised him that he could still make an inheritance claim against his mother’s estate.
+Despite Mr K’s mother having died some years previous, probate was never granted in her estate because the assets were simply transferred to her husband.
+Mr K was therefore still in time to bring a claim under the Inheritance Act against his late mother’s estate.

-Despite both claims being robustly defended, the case proceeded to mediation.
+Both claims were robustly defended and the case proceeded to mediation.

 All parties saw the sense of reaching an out of court settlement and the dispute was resolved by negotiation.

-Mr K agreed to accept a lump sum of £45,000 which was a very good result given the difficulties his claim faced as an independent adult child bringing a 1975 Act claim together with the absence of clear evident to support the allegations of lack of capacity.
+Mr K agreed to accept a lump sum in settlement, which was a very good result given the difficulties his claim faced as an independent adult child bringing an Inheritance Act claim and the absence of clear evident to support the allegations of lack of capacity.

-If you would like guidance on contesting a will or bringing an inheritance claim then call our FREE helpline on 0808 139 1596 or email us at firstname.lastname@example.org
+If you would like guidance on inheritance claim mediation then call our FREE helpline on 0808 139 1596 or email us at [email protected]